Practical guide: when to use ChatGPT, Claude, or Perplexity

 - Unique tactics or campaigns

 Provide concrete examples and figures where possible.
-Sources should be no older than 3 months.
+Sources should not be older than 3 months.

-The major drawback of Perplexity is its weakness in purely creative tasks.
-Don't ask it to write ad copy or blog articles – use it only for research and data gathering.
-However, for structured data research, it's unbeatable.
+The major drawback of Perplexity: it is weak in purely creative tasks.
+Do not ask it to write ad copy or blog articles – use it only for research and data gathering.
+However, for structured data research, it is unbeatable.

-Avoid using Perplexity for creative writing, coding, long document analyses, or when you don't need internet access.
-It's a specialized research tool, not a general AI assistant.
+Avoid Perplexity for creative writing, coding, long document analyses, or when you don't need internet access.
+It is a specialized research tool, not a general AI assistant.

 Practical workflows: the 3-tool strategy

-Most professionals who effectively use AI don't rely on just one tool, but rather a combination of all three.
+Most professionals who effectively deploy AI do not use just one tool but a combination of all three.
 Each tool is used for its strengths within one integrated workflow.

 Step 1 - Research (Perplexity, 15-30 min)

 Gather current market data, competitor analyses, and trend information.
-Use Perplexity to find recent studies, statistics, and best practices for your sector.
+Use Perplexity to find recent studies, statistics, and best practices for your industry.

 Step 2 - Analysis (Claude, 20-40 min)

-Upload all research to Claude and ask for a strategic analysis.
+Upload all research to Claude and request a strategic analysis.
 Claude processes large amounts of information and distills key insights with strategic recommendations.

 Step 3 - Creation (ChatGPT, 30-60 min)

-Use ChatGPT to turn the strategy into concrete content.
+Use ChatGPT to translate the strategy into concrete content.
 Write blog articles, social posts, ad copy, and email flows based on the strategy.

 Step 4 - Refinement (Claude, 15-30 min)

-Have Claude rewrite the ChatGPT output for a more natural, human tone that better suits your brand.
+Have Claude rewrite the ChatGPT output for a more natural, human-like tone that better suits your brand.

 Step 5 - Verification (Perplexity, 10-20 min)